Device reset to factory settings means the following:

 - the operating system is likely reverted to the version the device had when leaving the factory (or which was programmed to it at service).
 You will likely have to install previously applied System Updates again.

-It is recommended to take a backup of the data in your device and copy it to an SD card before running the reset.
+It is recommended to take a backup of the data in your device and copy it to an SD card before running the reset (if possible).
 Once done then proceed to the reset.

 Whether unsure if the device reset will erase data you will need once it's gone, please make a list for yourself of all files or other information on your device that is important to you, and use our backup article as a resource to learning what information can be saved and how.